 - 18.1 This policy and the procedures will be reviewed every academic year.
-All other linked policies will be reviewed in line with the policy review cycle. - 18.2 The Designated Safeguarding Lead will ensure that staff members, including volunteers and sessional workers are made aware of any amendments to policies and procedures.
+All other linked policies will be reviewed in line with the policy review cycle. - 18.2 The Designated Safeguarding Lead will ensure that staff members, including volunteers and sessional workers are made aware of any amendments to policies and procedures. - 18.3 Additional updates to the safeguarding policy and appendix will take place when needed

-Updated Policy Date: Scheduled review
+Updated Policy Date: Scheduled review by WSCP 24/8/21 1/9/22

-07/07/2019 07/06/2021

-11/02/2021